Fix for using LoginWithGoogleAccount on Play Games Plugin for Unity v0.11.x

 }

-As you can observe, the redirection URI matches with the Android intent filter we added in step 1, this means that when the user finishes their authentication, the browser will navigate to that redirect URI and the browser should ask the user if they want to navigate back to the application.
+The redirection URI must match with the Android intent filter we added in step 1.
+So, when the user finishes authentication, the browser navigates to that redirect URI and the browser should ask the user if they want to navigate back to the application.

-1. Now, you should be ready to test this out.
-So, when you trigger the auth you'll get a browser open and user must log in accordingly.
+5. Now, you should be ready to test this out.
+So, when you trigger the auth you should get a browser open and user must sign-in accordingly.
 Unless browser data is deleted, this step should be a one-time process.

 Using LoginWithGoogleAccount Step 1

-2. After completing the authentication, the browser will ask on which application should open the redirect URL.
+6. After the user completes the authentication, the browser will ask on which application should open the redirect URL.

 Using LoginWithGoogleAccount Step 2

-3. This will navigate back to our application and we'll be able to get the code from the query parameters on the redirect URL and proceed to call LoginWithGoogleAccount.
+7. This action navigates back to our application and we can get the code from the query parameters on the redirect URL and proceed to call LoginWithGoogleAccount.

 Using LoginWithGoogleAccount Step 3

-4. Lastly, we recommend using this as a fallback alternative for any users that couldn't be migrated using the migration steps.
+8. Lastly, we recommend using this method as a fallback alternative for any users that couldn't be migrated using the migration steps.

 Please keep in mind that you should keep track of which users are already migrated to use LoginWithGooglePlayGamesServices and prefer to use the automatic login mechanism provided by the plugin and use this as a workaround for users who haven't been migrated over.